qintarra/C-Sharp/Tasks/C-Sharp_Basics/For_statements/README.md

 Open the [Factorial.cs](ForStatements/Factorial.cs) file.

-Implement the method that returns the factorial of the number $`n!`$ using the `for` statement.
+Implement the method that returns the factorial of the number $n!$ using the `for` statement.

 #### Task 5

-Implement the method that calculates the factorial of the number $`n!`$ and returns the sum of its digits using the `for` statement.
+Implement the method that calculates the factorial of the number $n!$ and returns the sum of its digits using the `for` statement.

 $$10!=1\cdot{2}\cdot{3}\cdot{4}\cdot{5}\cdot{6}\cdot{7}\cdot{8}\cdot{9}\cdot{10}=3628800$$